 The "Love Lyzardz" story begins in October 2014 when lead vocalist and violinist Reign Diamonds accepted a casual invitation to jam from guitarist and songwriter Johnny Saffire.
 These jam sessions produced several beautiful new songs and a songwriting team was formed.
 After many long hours rehearsing, their musical style, image and philosophy began to take shape and the “Love Lyzardz” music duo was born.

 After performing for the past three years in and around the San Francisco Bay Area, Los Angeles and Phoenix.
 The “Love Lyzardz” released its first four-song demo in the summer of 2017 which coincidentally, aligned with the 50th Anniversary of the 1960’s Summer of Love.
-Most recently, the Love Lyzardz filmed, produced and released its first full length music video and were featured twice in Voyage Phoenix an online life styles magazine MEET LOVE LYZARDZ.
+Most recently, the Love Lyzardz filmed, produced and released its first full length music video and have featured three times in Voyage Phoenix an online life styles magazine MEET LOVE LYZARDZ.
 The Love Lyzardz released their first official single "Winds of War" on November 29, 2018 and have recorded and released three more singles consecutively "Dear Prudence" (a Beatles cover) "Til The Wheels Fall Off" and "California".
 They will be releasing their fifth single "America Mine" in December 2021.

-In a world void of an all-inclusive music industry, the “Love Lyzardz” are determined to forge a path to success by creating music that resonates with the human condition and reflects the life and times in which we live good and bad.
+In an era void of an all-inclusive music industry, the “Love Lyzardz” are determined to make their mark by creating music that resonates with the human condition and reflects the life and times in which we live good and bad.